SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-05-Logging/README.md

 15. From the _Overview_ for your application restart your application.

 ## 3. Generate, and View Logs in Kibana
 In this step, we will explore how easy it is to view and analyze your logs using the Kibana Dashboard.
-An alternative would be to view the application logs using the Cloud Foundry command line tools, ie `cf logs application name --recent`.
-This, however is difficult to work with.
+An alternative would be to view the application logs in the cockpit or using the Cloud Foundry command line tools, ie `cf logs application name --recent`.

 1. Open the wishlist application in your browser and view a few products and their backend product details.
 2. Return to the SAP Cloud Platform Cockpit.